nelwando/loadbalancer/README.md

 This project provides the implementation of the load balancer.
 See the [v1999 README](./v1999/README.md) for further information.

 ### testinfrastructure
- The projects provides the implementation of a test server and client that can be used to exercise the load balancer.
+This projects provides the implementation of a test server and client that can be used to exercise the load balancer.
 See the [testinfrastructure README](./testinfrastructure/README.md) for further information.